🚣 11 Lovely Facts about The Lake District

 The Lake District has been home to many, many people over the years, including plenty of famous denizens.
 Among them was Beatrix Potter, who you may know as the famous author of children’s stories such as Peter Rabbit and Tom Kitten.
 Potter lived, specifically, up in Hill Top House, having bought the property following the immediate success and financial triumph that was The Tale of Peter Rabbit.
 Therefore – if you really want a home in the Lakes – write a best-seller!

-Do you have any interesting or fun facts about the Lake District that we’ve not covered?
-Share them here in the comments section below!
+Do you know any fun facts about the Lake District?
+Share them in the comments below!